terraform-provider-openstack/terraform-provider-openstack/website/docs/r/fw_group_v2.html.markdown

     with.
 Must be a list of strings.
 Changing this updates the associated ports of an existing firewall group.

-* `shared` - (Optional) Sharing status of the firewall group (must be "true" or "false" if provided).
-If this is "true" the firewall group is visible to, and can be used in, firewalls in other tenants.
-Changing this updates the `shared` status of an existing firewall group.
-Only administrative users can specify if the firewall group should be shared.

 ## Attributes Reference

 The following attributes are exported: